 The State Tuition Reimbursement as Incentive for Volunteer Emergency Responders (STRIVE) program is an educational expense reimbursement incentive available to Idaho Volunteer Emergency Responders and their family members.
-The STRIVE Program is funded through FEMA and Department of Homeland Security’s Staffing for Adequate Fire and Emergency Response (SAFER) program.

 - The STRIVE Program is available to all Idaho Volunteer Emergency Responders.